DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/README.md

 All Jupyter Notebooks sahre the same structure.
 They are identical except for wavelet transforms or mel-spectrogram transforms.

-###  Part III: Fusion Complex Wavelet Transform + Mel-Spectrogram and CNN
+###  Part III: Fusion: Complex Wavelet Transforms + Mel-Spectrograms and CNN

 <b>Applying different wavelets to each type of sound significantly improves CNN Deep Learning accuracy. ~ 98%. </b>